Sahil049SW/SDI-demo/README.md

 # SDI-demo
-This is my first Git repository
+This is my first Git repository.
+Author- Sahil Swain